Should You Skip Breakfast? (Sorry, the Answer Is Still No)

 The study found that eating or skipping breakfast did not affect weight loss one way or the other.

 Another set of data suggests breakfast can play a beneficial role in weight control.
 The National Weight Control Registry follows people who have lost 30 pounds or more and have kept it off for at least one year.
-Participants in the registry, which is run by a team of researchers from Brown Medical School and the University of Colorado, have lost an average of 66 pounds and have kept it off for 5½ years.
-Seventy-eight percent of those participants report eating breakfast every day.
+Participants in the registry, which is run by a team of researchers from Brown Medical School and the University of Colorado, have lost an average of 66 pounds and have kept it off for 5 1/2 years; 78% of those participants report eating breakfast every day.

 Breakfast is the first opportunity of the day to take in important nutrients, especially those that are lacking in the American diet, such as calcium, vitamin D, potassium and fiber.
-Getting in the habit of skipping breakfast means missing out on a regular window of time to get these nutrients.
-Breakfast also offers a chance to incorporate important foods and food groups -- including dairy, fruit, vegetables, whole grains and lean protein -- into one's diet.
+Getting in the habit of skipping breakfast means missing out on a regular timeframe to get these nutrients.
+Breakfast also offers a chance to incorporate important foods and food groups — including dairy, fruit, vegetables, whole grains, healthy fats and lean protein — into one's diet.

 One of the biggest challenges to eating breakfast is time.
-To overcome this obstacle, here are five simple breakfast ideas, no recipe required:
+To overcome this obstacle, here are five simple breakfast ideas, no recipes required:

-Single-serve container of vanilla Greek yogurt topped with 1 cup of sliced strawberries
+- Single-serve container of vanilla Greek yogurt topped with 1 cup of berries of choice

 And if you love to cook, here are five easy recipes that can be whipped up in 10 minutes or less: